Skip to content

 You can use the data generator to generate synthetic data for your sandbox runs.

-The .generate() is dependent on use case and workflow.
-For example, CdsDataGenerator will generate synthetic FHIR data suitable for the workflow specified by the use case.
+The .generate_prefetch() method is dependent on use case and workflow.
+For example, CdsDataGenerator will generate synthetic FHIR data as Pydantic models suitable for the workflow specified by the use case.

 (Full Documentation on Data Generators)